Biden vows codifying Roe v. Wade will top his agenda if Democrats expand control - NewsBreak

 “The anger, the worry, the disbelief, the unbelievable fact that for the first time in our history, the Supreme Court didn’t just fail to preserve a constitutional freedom and actually took away the right that was so fundamental to Americans, took away a right and the fear that now that most personal decisions may not only be made by the woman or doctor but by politicians to make that decision,” Biden said.

 The post Biden vows codifying Roe v.
-Wade will top his agenda if Democrats expand control appeared first on Georgia Recorder .
+Wade will top his agenda if Democrats expand control appeared first on Michigan Advance .